Gothic Weather

 No riming observed

-Most wind sheltered areas do not have a slab component with unsupportive and cohesionless facets making up the bulk of the snowpack.
+Most wind sheltered areas do not have a slab component, mainly unsupportive and cohesionless facets making up the bulk of the pack.
+Areas where a slab recipe is found are wind-packed slopes, leeward slopes and ridge lines where assessing for overhead hazard could mitigate exposure.

 Photos: